joykirat18/GSoC-MusicBlocks-v4-palette-canvas/README.md

 ![PaletteViewStructure](images/viewStructure.png)

-For more details on the structure of the palette you can see the full documentation [here](./Palette.md).
+For more details on the structure of the palette, you can see the complete documentation [here](./Palette.md).

 ![Palette](images/paletteDemo.gif)